Fly Host Computer Installation and Usage Guide

 1. How to Perform an OTA Update

-- Access your host machine's IP address in a browser, and append the port number
+- In your browser, navigate to your host computer's IP address and append the port number

-:9998to access the OTA update interface- Example: If your host machine's IP is
+:9998to access the OTA update interface.- Example: If your host computer's IP is

-- Example: If your host machine's IP is
+- Example: If your host computer's IP is

 2. Configuration File Safety

-- OTA updates are specially designed to not overwrite or modify your personal configuration files
+- OTA updates are specifically designed not to overwrite or modify your personal configuration files.

-- Ensure stable power supply during the update
+- Ensure a stable power supply to the device during the update.

-- Unexpected power loss will cause the update to fail, and in severe cases, the system will need to be re-burned
+- An accidental power outage will cause the update to fail, potentially requiring a system re-flash in severe cases.

 4. Custom Code Handling

-- The OTA update will automatically skip relevant files to preserve your modifications
+- the OTA update will automatically skip related files, ensuring your modifications are preserved.

 5. Important Reminder: Firmware Update

-- After each OTA update, manually compile the Klipper firmware and re-flash the microcontroller firmware
+- After completing each OTA update, you must manually compile the Klipper firmware and then re-flash the microcontroller firmware.